nickybu/spiking_grid_cell_model/README.md

 ## Setting up

 Requires access to SpiNNaker hardware.
-The simulator may be replaced with another, such as [Brian2](https://brian2.readthedocs.io/en/stable/), though the code is not guaranteed to work without any issues on simulators other than SpiNNaker.3
+The simulator may be replaced with another, such as [Brian2](https://brian2.readthedocs.io/en/stable/), though the code is not guaranteed to work without any issues on simulators other than SpiNNaker.

 1. Requires Python v2.7 and the SpiNNaker tools (installed automatically when using *setup_virtual_env.sh*)
 2. Install virtualenv package: `pip install virtualenv`